 Bazil Newman Riverfront Park

 With more than 100 acres of open parkland nestled on the banks of the Potomac River, Bazil Newman Riverfront Park is where land meets water.
-Walk along the woodland trails to gain access the Potomac River and Goose Creek.
-The park also encompasses a flowing river for canoeing and kayaking activities.
+Walk along the woodland trails to gain access to the Potomac River and Goose Creek.
+The park also has a flowing river for canoeing and kayaking activities.
 It’s the one stop shop for outdoor adventure.

 Where to Stop